 Unless your only source of funds is Social Security, it is likely you will pay taxes in retirement.
 You can use an estimated tax rate, such as 25%, which is better than not accounting for taxes at all.
 However to come up with an accurate dollar amount to budget for, and to set up your tax withholding or quarterly payments, you will need to do a tax projection.

 A tax projection is an estimate that you do before year-end that shows you what your tax return will likely look like.
 Tax projection is important if you have mortgage interest, rental properties, or the majority of your retirement income will come from investments that are not inside of a retirement plan, you may pay very little in taxes once retired.

 If you have pension income, or the majority of your retirement income will come from qualified retirement plans like IRAs or 401(k)s, and your home is paid off, your tax rate in retirement may be higher than you might think.
 Example of pension plans includes military retirement and payments from estates to which you may be the beneficiary.

 For the sake of simplicity, and to continue the example started above, we will use an estimated tax rate.
-Let's assume the person in our example will be in the 15% marginal tax bracket, and that most of their income will come from retirement account withdrawals (which means it is all taxable).
+Let's assume the person in our example will be in the 15% marginal tax bracket, and that most of their income will come from fully taxable retirement account withdrawals.

 - $49,800 / (1-.15) = $58,588

 In the calculation above, dividing your net income by 1, minus your expected tax bracket, will tell you the amount of gross income you will need to pay your taxes and meet your other expenses.

 This particular upcoming retiree has calculated that they will need about $58,600 of gross income per year to retire comfortably.
 For clarification, here is the breakdown of gross income, taxes, and expenses in the example: